home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 Order Lamiales, Family Scrophulariaceae.

-In gaps on concrete by H.H.
+In gaps on concrete by Hillside House.
 (Small striking blue flowers).

 Order Lamiales, Family Scrophulariaceae.